GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 *  Added two alternative vector head choices (terminal and circle) in addition to the default "arrow" style.

+*  All eight map embellishment features (map scale, color bar, direction rose, magnetic rose, GMT logo, raster images, map inserts, and map legends) now use a uniform mechanism for specifying placement, justification, and attributes and is supported by a new section in the documentation.

+*  Typesetting simultaneous sub- and super-scripts has improved (i.e., when a symbol should have both a subscript and and a superscript).

 Program-specific improvements
 -----------------------------